yanglinz/personal-site/src/posts/component-local-reducer/index.md

 2. A reducer function that models state changes as pure functions.
 3. Mechanism to subscribe a React component to state changes.

-Note that the reducer is just _independent_ sub-component of Redux.
+Note that the reducer is just an _independent_ sub-component of Redux.

 Reducers are just regular Javascript functions!
-And by virtue of being just a function, it is a very useful, generic idea that readily cross framework and language boundaries.
+And by virtue of being just a function, it readily cross framework and language boundaries.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">When people say “reducers” they hear Redux.
 But Redux API was intentionally designed so that you can take your reducers anywhere.
 Think about it: you don’t import Redux in your reducers.</p>&mdash; Dan Abramov (@dan_abramov) <a href="https://twitter.com/dan_abramov/status/1046147094099243008?ref_src=twsrc%5Etfw">September 29, 2018</a></blockquote>